honeycombio/refinery/config.md

 Identifier specifies the identifier to use when registering itself with peers.

 By default, when using a peer registry, Refinery will use the local hostname to identify itself to other peers.
-If your environment requires something else, (for example, if peers can't resolve each other by name), you can specify the exact identifier (IP address, etc) to use here.
+If your environment requires something else, (for example, if peers cannot resolve each other by name), then you can specify the exact identifier, such as an IP address, to use here.
-Overrides IdentifierInterfaceName, if both are set.
+Overrides `IdentifierInterfaceName`, if both are set.

 - Not eligible for live reload.
 - Type: `string`